srinick007/gitty/README.md

 Installation:
 Option 1: Standalone Binary (Windows)

-Download gitty.exe from the latest GitHub Release.
+Download gitty.exe from the latest GitHub Release in <a href="https://github.com/srinick007/gitty/releases/tag/alpha_release"> GitHub Release</a>.

 Add the executable directory to your system PATH, or run directly from your terminal: